 During one of his marine surveys off the Moroccan coast, Andy Williams photographed a Black-capped Petrel (Pterodroma hasitata) flying c.
 30 km off Agadir on 23 March 2013.
-However, he ignored the photo and it wasn’t until last summer when the bird was identified.
+However, he could not get access to the photos from the trip for a long time until last summer (see Andy’s comment below).

 The ‘WP reports’ (Ławicki & van den Berg 2017) in the last issue of the Dutch Birding mentioned the bird: “A recently discovered photograph of Black-capped Petrel… off Agadir…concerned the first for Morocco.”

 This is indeed the first record for Morocco, and according to Tarsiger.com it’s the first record also for mainland Africa and the 8th for Western Palearctic (WP).
 With only 9 records to date (see Tarsiger.com), the species remains one of the rarest visitors to the WP.